pablodecm/phd_thesis/src/103_chapter_3.md

 Nevertheless, the
-high-dimensionality of the readout space $\boldsymbol{x} \in \mathcal{X}$ (i.e. $\mathcal{O}(10^8)$) significantly complicates its direct use when comparing simulated and recorded observations, and carry out any statistical inference procedure.
+high-dimensionality of the readout space $\boldsymbol{x} \in \mathcal{X}$ (i.e. $\mathcal{O}(10^8)$) significantly complicates its direct use when comparing simulated and recorded observations, and thus also when carrying out any statistical inference procedure.

 The high-dimensionality of the raw detector readout